ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 prometheus-kube-prometheus-stack-1647-prometheus-0                2/2     Running   0          14m
 </code></pre>

-And you can check that `Prometheus` and `Grafana` have an external IP:
+You can also check that `Prometheus` and `Grafana` have an external IP:

 <pre class="console"><code>$ kubectl get svc -n prometheus
 NAME                                                        TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                      AGE